Discretionary Support Trust – Thinking Beyond Special Needs Trust

 In addition to this, a discretionary trust can safeguard family assets from being divided in divorce settlements.
 The trustee can modify the beneficiary selection and asset distribution as needed to shield the trust’s assets.
 Although a trust cannot be utilized to conceal assets from creditors, establishing one can offer protection for beneficiaries.
 Furthermore, a discretionary trust can assist young beneficiaries in managing their funds, as the trustee has the authority to control and safeguard the funds if the beneficiary is unable to do so.

 An experienced New Jersey discretionary trust lawyer can help ensure that the trust is set up correctly and that the trustee follows the legal guidelines for managing the trust.
-At Matus Law Group, our team of skilled NJ discretionary support attorneys may be able to provide ongoing advice and assistance to ensure that the trust remains in compliance with the law and that the beneficiaries receive the maximum benefit from the trust over time.
+At The Matus Law Group, our skilled NJ discretionary support attorneys can provide ongoing advice and assistance to ensure that the trust remains in compliance with the law and that the beneficiaries receive the maximum benefit from the trust over time.
 Call us at (732) 785-4453 to learn more.

 Discretionary Support Trust